adamsilver/fdpb/02-a-checkout-flow.md

 In 2008 I worked on Boots.com where we designed a single-page checkout flow.
 This involved the trendiest of techniques from that era including accordions, AJAX and client-side validation.
 Each step: delivery address, delivery options and payment was an accordion panel.
 Each panel was submitted via AJAX.
 On successful submission, the panel collapsed and the next one opened.

 Users struggled to complete their orders.
 Errors were hard to fix as users had to scroll up and down.
 And the accordion was a distraction.
 Inevitably, Boots asked us to make changes.
-We redesigned it so that each panel became its own page removing the need for an accordion and AJAX.
+We redesigned it so that each panel became a page removing the need for an accordion and AJAX.
 (We kept the client-side validation to avoid an unnecessary trip to the server.)

 ![Multiple pages, no accordion](./images/boots2.png)

 This converted a lot better.
 Although I can't remember the exact numbers, the client was happy with the results.
 Six years later, in 2014, at Just Eat, the same thing happened.
-We redesigned the single-page checkout flow so that each section became its own page.
+We redesigned the single-page checkout flow so that each section became a page.
 This time I noted the numbers.
 The result was a whopping 5% increase in conversion.
 This equated to 2 million orders a year.
 That’s *orders*, not revenue.

 ![Just Eat checkout](./images/justeat.png)

 Two years later, in 2016, Robin Whittleton from GDS, told me that putting each thing on a page of its own was a design pattern called One Thing Per Page[^1].
-Apart from the numbers there are many reasons why this pattern drastically improves the user experience.
+Apart from the numbers, there are many reasons why it drastically improves the user experience.

 ## One Thing Per Page

-One Thing Per Page is about splitting up a complex process into multiple smaller pieces, and placing those smaller pieces on screens of their own.
-For example, instead of placing Delivery Address on the same page as the Delivery Options and Payment like, we put it on a separate page.
+One Thing Per Page is about splitting up a complicated process into small chunks and placing them on screens of their own.
+For example, instead of putting Delivery Address, Delivery Options, and Payment forms on one page, we put them on separate pages.

 It's not necessarily about having one element or component on a page (although it could).
-In all likeliness you’ll still have, for example, a header and footer.
+In all likeliness, you’ll still have, for example, a header.
 Similarly, it’s not about having a single form field on each page either (although, it absolutely could).
+And it doesn't mean you'll always end up with one question per page either.

-This doesn't mean you'll always end up with one question per page.
 Forms expert, Caroline Jarrett, who first wrote about the pattern in 2015, explains that user research “will quickly show you that some questions will be best grouped into a longer page.”

 However, she also explains that “questions that naturally ‘go together’ from the point of view of designers, don’t need to be on the same page to work for users.”
-She provides an enlightening example when, for GOV.UK Verify, they tested putting ‘Create a username’ on one page and ‘Create a password’ on the next.
+She provides an enlightening example when for GOV.UK Verify, they tested putting ‘Create a username’ on one page and ‘Create a password’ on the next.

 Like most designers, Caroline thought that putting them on separate pages would be overkill.
 In reality, users weren’t bothered.
-So start with one thing (field, question) per page, then, through research, find out if grouping fields improves the experience.
+So start with one thing (field or question) per page, then, through research, find out if grouping fields improves the experience.

-That is not to say you’ll always end up combining screens together—in my experience, the best results come from splitting things apart, period.
+That is not to say you’ll always end up combining screens—in my experience the best results come from splitting things apart, period.

-Whilst this pattern often bares wonderful and delicious fruit (or orders and conversions if you hate my analogies) it’s useful to understand why it works so well.
+While this pattern often bares wonderful and delicious fruit (or orders and conversions if you hate my analogies), it’s useful to understand why it works so well.

 - Principle 6 says that we should *design interfaces that help users focus on core tasks by prioritising it*.
 It even goes on to say that *people should be able to focus on one thing at a time*.
-One Thing Per Page is simply following this principle to the letter, and in doing so it drastically reduces the cognitive burden on users.
+One Thing Per Page is simply following this principle to the letter, and in doing so, it drastically reduces the cognitive burden on users.
 - When users fill in a small form, errors are caught and shown early and often.
 If there’s one thing to fix, it’s easy to fix, which reduces the chance of users giving up on the task.
 - If pages have little on them, they'll load quickly.
 Faster pages reduce the risk of users leaving and they build trust.
 - By submitting information frequently, we can save user's information in a more granular fashion.
 If a user drops out we can, for example, send them an email prompting them to complete their order.